UT Arlington senior standout Clayton Vaughn owns the NCAA's top 60m time.

 Also in 2011, freshman Pamela Vinson won the 60m and 200m during the indoor season, earning Southland Conference Athlete of the Year honors and High Point Scorer.
-In all, Durham tutored athletes who corralled seven individual Southland Conference championships in 2011 - Gray in four events, Vinson in two events and Lewis in the 400m in the indoor season.
-In addition, she guided three athletes - Reynolds in the indoor 100m, DeAndrea Smith in the outdoor 400m and Juan Lewis in the indoor 200m - to runner-up finishes.
+In all, Durham tutored athletes who corralled seven individual Southland Conference championships in 2011, and three more who logged runner-up finishes.

 In 2010, the Mavericks' sprints coach helped All-Americans Gray and Jasmine Walls reach the NCAA Championships, and had nine sprinters make appearances in the NCAA Preliminaries.
 In addition, Reynolds earned Southland Conference Freshman of the Year honors in both the indoor and outdoor seasons.